Lighthouses of Sénégal

 57 km (almost 36 mi).
 Sadly, poor maintenance of the aging equipment

-endangers survival of the structure.
+hinders the operation of the light.
 A report at the end of 2007 showed

 an erosion rate of 2 m (6.5 ft) per year.
 Located on one of two rounded